More Extreme Long Range Shooting Gear recommendations – coming soon!

 Scott uses this incredible device: https://amzn.to/3iPNDEc

-Shepard has used many over the years, and really loves his Sig Kilo 2000, which seems better than the Kilo 2200.
+Shepard has used many over the years, and really loves his Sig Kilo 2000, which seems to read better and further than the Kilo 2200.
 The furthest reading was off a cargo trailer at 3,400 yards, however more normal is about a mile.
 In other words, it is a great long range rangefinder, but not the best for ELR.

 TIPS: Buy 2 so that you don’t have to change the jag/brush constantly.
 Always go long length, if not for your current rifle; for your next one!